(Please note) - The MNA is formatted to display on a full screen e-mail window. Subscribers experiencing any

 display problems can try clicking on your e-mail "view" tab, and choose the next smallest text size.

-is a monthly bulletin board of natural history activity in the
+Nature Almanac is a monthly bulletin board of natural history

-transitional forest upland of gentle hills, rivers, streams, and lakes located
+region, a mixed transitional forest upland of gentle hills, rivers, streams,

 Hillsborough counties.
 Covering approximately 800 square miles, it ranges in general elevation from 400 to 1200 feet

 sea level.
-Numerous peaks exceed 1400 feet, the highest of which, Mount Monadnock, rises to 3165 feet.
+Numerous peaks exceed 1400 feet, the highest of which,

 Subscribers are encouraged to submit their sightings, observations, and comments for inclusion

 in the Monadnock Nature Almanac's Nature Notes.
 Submit to firstname.lastname@example.org.

 February, .........
 "There's a simplicity about the resting world of winter that is neither stark nor colorless, once the eye